 When I left work each day, I was mentally and physically exhausted.
 I felt drained from the events of each workday.
 The drama.
 The conflict.
 The rushing.
 The striving.

 I would shed my business suit when I got home but I couldn’t shake the events of each day.
 I didn’t know how to have mental boundaries from my work.
 After dinner, I would collapse into a chair and do the only thing I felt I had the energy for: watch TV.
 Then I would wake up the following day and do the whole thing over again.

 When I showered, I would obsess about the problems at work.
-When I sat in Church on Sundays, I would worry about work.
+As I sat in Church on Sundays, I would worry about work.

 When I dreamed, I would dream about work.

 At family events, people would ask how I was.
 I would pull myself out of the swirl of thoughts about work and say, “busy”.
 After many years of this, one day it just became too much.
 I was done.
 I walked out.

 Do you ever feel like that?
 Like your life revolves around work?
 Is having a personal life is a challenge to maintain, given the mental energy you devote to work?

 Truth be told, I wasn’t really living my life at the time.

 I lived for vacations.
 I lived for the weekend.
 We didn’t have any kids yet, and I think most of my personal time was spent watching TV.
 To be honest, looking back, it is a bit of a blur.

 No one told me that feeling like that wasn’t normal.
 No one told me that I should take charge of creating a life that was healthier for me.
 I knew what I was doing wasn’t fun but I didn’t understand at the time how much of my life I was trading for my job.